open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 ## Resolve conflicts

-Since this pull request does not modify the `package.json` file it is safe to fast forward the changes from `origin/main`:
+Since this pull request does not modify the `package.json` file it is safe to fast-forward the changes from `origin/main`:

 ```shell